google/gvisor/test/fuse/README.md

    many bytes you want to send along with the command and what you will expect to receive.
 Finally it should block and wait for a success indicator from the FUSE server.
-3. Add a `ServerReceiveXXX()` or `ServerSendXXX()` private function in `FuseTest`.
+3. Add a handler logic in the switch condition of `ServerHandleCommand()`.
+Use `ServerSendData()` or declare a new private function such as `ServerReceiveXXX()` or `ServerSendXXX()`.
 It is mandatory to set it private since only the FUSE server (forked from `FuseTest` base class) can call it.
-This is the handler of a specific `FuseTestCmd` and the format of the data should be consistent with what client expects in the previous step.
-4. Add a case in the switch condition of `ServerHandleCommand()` to route the command to the server handler described in the previous step.
+   This is the server part of the specific `FuseTestCmd` and the format of the data should be consistent with what the client expects in the previous step.